nahinfardeen-ux/Confidence-engine/README.md

 It helps users understand *how* they speak (delivery) and *what* they say (content), offering actionable feedback to improve communication skills.

 > **⚠️ Note on Accuracy**: This project is currently in active development.
-The AI models are approximately **60% accurate** at this stage.
+Currently this model is equivalent or less than **60% accurate** at this stage.
 We are continuously improving the dataset and training logic to enhance precision.

 ## 🏗️ System Overview